What is the eisenhower matrix?

 The third quadrant (or sometimes the second, depending on how you arrange your own Eisenhower Matrix) is reserved for tasks vital to your productivity but does not have a strict deadline.
 These are often long-term activities that you begin working on once you have completed all of your urgent assignments.

 This could involve tasks like creating a tagline, developing a logo, writing a blog post, keeping track of your costs, and other similar jobs.
-These tasks must be done by the end of the project’s deadline, but they do not have to take precedence over other items on your to-do list to be successful.
+These tasks must be done by the end of the project’s deadline for the project manager, but they do not have to take precedence over other items on your to-do list to be successful.

 As a result, this quadrant is sometimes called the “decide” quadrant because it is loaded with chores that can be completed whenever you are ready.